All Episodes

 We don't hear a peep about those.

-Now we have video tape evidence of people involved in real crimes.
+Now, we have videotape evidence of people involved in real crimes.

 Why is that?

-Well, it's uh to double standard.
+Well, it's a double standard.

-I mean, look at the two uh attorneys that were making and throwing Molotov cocktails at the police in New York City.
+I mean, look at the two attorneys that were making and throwing Molotov cocktails at the police in New York City.

-What did uh Department of Justice do?
+What did the Department of Justice do?

-What did Barrett Garland do?
+What did Merrick Garland do?

 He downgraded their crimes to take away most of the penalty.

-And yet there are people I know of a twenty-six year old young man who wandered into the Capitol, never said a word to anybody, walked by the police, nobody told him to leave.
+And yet there are people I know of a 26-year-old young man who wandered into the Capitol, never said a word to anybody, walked by the police.

 He was in the Capitol for a minute.